Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Introduction

-The result of this paper should be relevant for the ongoing discussion on thermal equilibration of {\it isolated} macroscopic quantum systems.
+The result of this paper should also be relevant for the ongoing discussion on thermal equilibration of {\it isolated} macroscopic quantum systems.
 While this is an old and unabated question, see Refs. \cite{Boltzmann,vanHove,Redfield,Montroll,Zwanzig,Davis,Linblad,Legget,vKOpp,RR,Deutsch,Srednicki,Tasaki,Zurek} to mention a few, there has been a recent vigorous revival of this debate \cite{Goldstein3,Goldstein0,Reimann1,Rigol1,Linden,Deutsch2,Goldstein1,Reimann2,Deutsch3,Kim,Goldstein2,Gogolin,Kaufman,Neill,Eisert,Calabrese,Govinda}, further motivated by recent experimental developments \cite{Kaufman,Neill} in which the control on preparation and measurement has yielded powerful tools to test fundamental aspects and assumptions regarding the foundations of statistical physics.
-In particular, the present study should be of aid in understanding and extending the validity of the Eigenstate Thermalization Hypothesis \cite{Deutsch,Srednicki,Rigol1,Reimann2,Kaufman}.
+In particular, the present study should contribute to the understanding and extensions of the validity of the Eigenstate Thermalization Hypothesis \cite{Deutsch,Srednicki,Rigol1,Reimann2,Kaufman}.\\